fixie-ai/fixie-sdk-js/docs/agents.md

 ## User Storage

-Fixie agents can store and retrieve arbitrary data associated with a user using the [`UserStorage`][fixieai.agents.userstorage] class.
+Fixie agents can store and retrieve arbitrary data associated with a user using the [`UserStorage`][fixieai.agents.user_storage.UserStorage] class.
 This class provides a simple interface to a persistent key/value storage service, with a separate key/value store for each Fixie user.
 This can be used to maintain state about a particular user that persists across agent invocations.

 The `UserStorage` instance for a given query can be obtained by providing a `user_storage` parameter to an agent function.
 The `UserStorage` object acts as a Python `dict` that stores state associated with an arbitrary string key. `UserStorage` values may consist of Python primitive types, such as `str`, `int`, `float`, `bool`, `None`, or `bytes`, as well as lists of these types, or a `dict` mapping a `str` to one of these types.